What does a Commercial Credit Analyst do?

 - Cons:

-- Need to stay updated with financial regulations and market trends.
+- Need to stay updated on financial regulations

 What is the job outlook for a Commercial Credit Analyst?